©

 • Access and transport

-From the A71: exit n°9 “Forêt de Tronçais” and follow the signs for 4 km to find the château entrance on the right.
+Coming from the A71: exit no. 9 “Forêt de Tronçais” and follow the signs for 4 km to find the entrance to the château on the right.

 • Hosting

-Guest rooms and gîtes for rent all year round by reservation.
+Bed and breakfast and self-catering gîtes available to rent all year round by prior arrangement.

 • Baron’s room